Isnardo da Chiampo: Life

 Isnardo was born in Chiampo.
 It is said that he perhaps came from the noble Nardi house while others believe he was born to poor parents.
 It is also alleged that he might have belonged to the noble Isnardi house.

 Isnardo entered the Order of Preachers around 1218.
 He received the order's habit in 1219 in Bologna from Dominic of Osma himself alongside his friend Guala de Roniis (who later became the Bishop of Brescia).
 Isnardo studied at the college in Bologna and was later sent to Milan in order to continue with his ecclesial studies.
 He spent a decade between Milan and Bologna and it is believed that he resided for most of that time at the San Eustorgio convent near Milan.
 He soon became a noted preacher and sought-after spiritual director following his ordination and his contemporaries lauded Isnardo for his pious and austere penances in addition to his staunch adherence to the Dominican Rule.

 He founded in 1231 (at the invitation of Blessed Bishop Rodobaldo Cipolla) - and became the first prior for - the convent in Pavia that he titled Beata Vergine Maria di Nazareth in recognition of the profound devotion he had cultivated to the Blessed Mother.
-He was noted for having been a friar of large weight to the point his enemies mocked him for this while he went around travelling to preach.
 Isnardo preached against heretics who were spreading their beliefs throughout northern Italian cities and his increasing success in converting some resulted in his enemies resorting to ridiculing him and threatening them in their failed attempt to bring him to disrepute or to make him cease his preaching.
+He was noted for having been very overweight, to the point that his enemies mocked him for this while he went around travelling to preach.
+According to a hagiographic legend, one of his hearers mocked him for his corpulence, saying that it was impossible for him to believe in the sanctity of that friar, just as it was impossible for him to believe that a barrel could fly through the air by itself and break his leg.
+As soon as the words were out of his mouth, however, a barrel came flying through the air and fell on his leg, breaking it.
 It was often the case during his preaching that he would invoke the intercession of the Blessed Mother to protect the faithful.
 His reputation extended to France and canons from both Italian and French cities would ask him to preach in cities like Alessandria and Peschiera del Garda against the heretics; he also preached in Brescia where his friend was the bishop in addition to Bergamo and Sirmione.
 Isnardo also preached in Verona which was close to his hometown.

 Isnardo died in his convent on 19 March 1244 knowing his end was growing closer over time; his remains lie in the Santi Gervasio e Protasio church in Pavia.
 Bishop Giuseppe Bertieri entrusted Isnardo's remains to that church in 1799 after putting them in public view for veneration prior to reburial.